melisamalala/pingpong/README.md

 SPECIFICATIONS OF THE PROJECT:
 Backend Logic
 -----------------
-Firstly, I created a function called 'create_ping' and assign to it num. numList which is an empty array that is supposed to contain the return of the function, e.g when a user puts in a value, the value should result in either ping, pong or pingpong.
+Firstly, I created a function called 'PingPong' and assign to it num. numbersToBePingPonged which is an empty array that is supposed to contain the return of the function, e.g when a user puts in a value, the value should result in either ping, pong or pingpong.

-I then created a 'for' loop that increases the value of i, until it reaches the end of the user input num (defined in the front end).
-'I' stops at each alteration and run three questions (booleans - true or false statements):
+I then created a 'for' loop that increases the value of the index, until it reaches the end of the user input num (defined in the front end).
+'Index' stops at each alteration and run three questions (booleans - true or false statements):

 According to the instructions provided, the function should run as follows:

 1. If divided by 3, is there any balance?
 If yes, push Ping to numList.
 2. If divided by 5, is there any balance?
 If yes, push Pong to numList.
-3. If divided by 3 and 5, is there any balance?
+3. If divided by 3 and 5, or 15, is there any balance?
 If yes, push Pingpong to numList.

 The closing else statement declares that all numbers that do not fit the above requirements are to be returned as they are.